Lingzhen-Li/UQ_CFRP-to-steel_bonded_joints/README.md

 The attached code was created by the authors of a study with a published paper: Estimation of the mechanical behavior of CFRP-to-steel bonded joints with quantification of uncertainty.

 To access UQLab, which supports a part of the code, users/readers are referred to the homepage of UQLab: https://www.uqlab.com/.

+The file shadedErrorBar.m was created by Rob Campbell (GitHub username: raacampbell) and is accessible via https://github.com/raacampbell/shadedErrorBar.